shaunyuan22/SODA-mmrotate/tools/data/sodaa/README.md

  - The evaluation is performed on the original images (**NOT ON** the splitted images).
  - The `ignore` regions will not be used in the evaluation phase.

-Hence you need to filter `ignore` annotations of the original json files in the rawData directory (i.e., `AnnsWithIgnore`) to get available json files stored in `Annotations` for final performance evaluation.
+Hence you need to filter `ignore` annotations of the original json files in the rawData directory (i.e., `Annotations`) to get available json files stored in `Annotations` for final performance evaluation.
 This can be finished by running `generate_wo_ignore.py`.
 Finally, you may have the following folder sturcture:

 ```none
 SODA-A